ShaunCurtis/Blazr.Invoice/Documents/Aggregates.md

 Aggregates address this problem.

 An aggregate is a black box.
 All changes are applied to the black box, not the individual objects within it.
-The black box contains the logic to ensure application consistency.
-An aggregate only has purpose when you change an object to which those rules apply.
+The black box contains the logic to maintain entity integrity and consistency.

 Delete a line item through the aggregate, and it tracks the deletion of the item, calculates the new total amount and updates the invoice.
 Persist the aggregate and it provides the persistance layer update/add/delete information to apply the changes as a *Unit of Work*.

+An important point to understand is you only need aggregeates when you need to change data.
+If you're just reading data, you don't need aggregates, you can use standard simple patterns to get the data you need.

 The aggregate provides the invoice and line items as read only objects.
 No modifications allowed.